PCA of probability measures: Sparse and Dense sampling regimes: Numerical experiments

 \subsection{Numerical experiments on real data}

 In this section, we focus on the results of PCA after subsampling the measures $\hat{\mu}_i$, followed by their embedding into a Hilbert space using the KME, the LOT and the SW embeddings.
 To assess the stability of PCA representations with respect to random subsampling, we use the following methodology throughout our experiments.
 For each subsample size $m$, we generate $N=20$ independent random subsamples from each measure, compute the corresponding embedding (KME, LOT, or SW), and apply PCA to obtain a two-dimensional representation.
 For iteration $k$ and subsample size $m$, let $Y_k^{(m)} \in\mathbb{R}^{n\times 2}$ denote the two-dimensional PCA representation obtained from the $k$-th random subsample of size $m$.
-We compute the Procrustes \cite{gower1975generalized} disparity $d_{kl}^{(m)} = d(Y_k^{(m)}, Y_l^{(m)})$ between iterations $k$ and $l$, which measures the dissimilarity between two datasets after optimal alignment through translation, rotation, and scaling.
-The mean Procrustes disparity for subsample size $m$ is then computed as:
+We compute the Procrustes \cite{gower1975generalized} disparity $d_{kl}^{(m)} = d(Y_k^{(m)}, Y_l^{(m)})$ between iterations $k$ and $l$, with